-Simply put, the most excellent method to attract attention and business to your establishment is to have a brightly colored and well-lit sign outside.
+Simply put, movies with neon lights the most excellent method to attract attention and business to your establishment is to have a brightly coloured and well-lit sign outside.
 By their very nature, humans are visual beings, and if you can capture their attention, you have a considerably better chance of gaining their business.
 While neon signs have historically been the most popular form of corporate advertising, the LED sector is growing in popularity.
-However, we've seen numerous LED sign items promoted as neon sign products when their composition is quite different.
+However, we’ve seen numerous LED sign items promoted as neon sign products when their composition is quite different.

 The primary distinction between LED and neon lighting is that neon lighting is housed in a handcrafted glass tube.
 The light is generated via reactions with an inert gas that produces a fluorescent color due to the energy released.

 While neon tubes are exquisitely manufactured, they are incredibly fragile, and improper handling may result in tube breakage.
 If the tube does become damaged, the sign should include open circuit protection, which means that if the tubes become damaged, the electricity will instantly cease to flow, preventing any unintended accidents.
 Due to their protective safety feature and attractive appearance, neon sign items are the most popular choice for businesses of all sizes.

 LED lights and signs are generated by stringing together light-emitting diodes (LEDs) so that the light they emit overlaps and forms a constant source of light.
 LED signs are typically lighter and better protected than neon signs, as LEDs are frequently individually wrapped in polymer to prevent each diode from external harm.